Kentakoong/Kentakoong/README.md

 **My Hobbies Are :**

    • ⌨️ Coding : Coding is the first priority for me right now.
 I had so fun programming (exept for bugs 😂) welp.
-HTML don't have bugs btw.
+HTML don't have bugs

    • 🎵 Listening To Music (especially EDM and Future Bass)